MicrosoftDocs/memdocs/memdocs/autopilot/windows-autopilot-hybrid.md

 Successfully configure your [hybrid Azure AD-joined devices](/azure/active-directory/devices/hybrid-azuread-join-plan).
 Be sure to [verify your device registration](/azure/active-directory/devices/hybrid-azuread-join-managed-domains#verify-the-registration) by using the Get-MsolDevice cmdlet.

-The device to be enrolled must comply with these requirements:
+The device to be enrolled must follow these requirements:
 - Use Windows 10 v1809 or greater.
 - Have access to the internet [following Windows Autopilot network requirements](/windows/deployment/windows-autopilot/windows-autopilot-requirements#networking-requirements).
 - Have access to an Active Directory domain controller.
 The device must be connected to the organization's network so that it can: